 What Is a Grantor Trust?

-Tax Implications of a Grantor Trust
+How a Grantor Trust Is Taxed

-Revocable Living Trusts vs. Irrevocable Living Trusts
+Revocable Trusts vs. Irrevocable Trusts

-But as with all things taxes, some exceptions exist.
+As with all things taxes, some exceptions exist.
 An irrevocable trust can be treated as a grantor trust for tax purposes when the grantor meets the Internal Revenue Code requirements to become the owner of the assets.

 Intentionally Defective Grantor Trusts

-NOTE: State and local laws change frequently, and this information may not reflect the most recent changes.
+State and local laws change frequently, and this information may not reflect the most recent changes.
 Please consult with an accountant or an attorney for up-to-date tax or legal advice.
 The information contained in this article is not tax or legal advice, and it is not a substitute for tax or legal advice.